USCbiostats/PM516/docs/week1.md

 ### Reflection

 *Think back on your interaction with your partner today.
-What strategies did you use to get your partner to open up to you?
-Of these, which did you find most effective?*
+What specific question led to the most detailed answer?
+What one question do you now wish you would have asked?*